✅ Hike on Sólheimajökull glacier

 Included: Experienced glacier guide, safety gear (harness, ice axe, carabiners, crampons)

-Meeting point: Sólheimajökull Glacier Parking Lot (read more below) View on Google Maps
+Meeting point: Sólheimajökull Glacier Parking Lot (see under “meeting point below)

 Directions from Reykjavík (or any other place further west)